hagai-helman/jsop/README.md

     # This will raise an exception.
 ```

+## Locking

+If multiple concurrent processes may access the database simultaneously, you need a locking mechanism to ensure data consistency.

+Some DBM implementations, such as GDBM, provide an internal locking mechanism.
+For others, such as NDBM, you need to use an external locking mechanism, that may depend on your specific OS and file system (but in most cases, [`filelock`](https://py-filelock.readthedocs.io/) is the solution).

+In either case, it's best to distinguish between read-only access and full access.
+When you need read-only access to the database, You can use `JSOP(path, readonly=True)`.
+It prevents writing, and it also passes the flag forward to the DBM implementation.

 ## Copy and Backup

 In order to create copy a JSOP file, it is recommended to export its content to JSON.
 The reason is that JSON files take less space, and also because of portability: this practice avoids problems resulting from the use of different ```dbm``` implementations on different systems.